MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/redirect-known-folders.md

 - If folders have been redirected to OneDrive using Windows Folder Redirection Group Policy:

   1. Disable the Window Folder Redirection Group Policy and make sure to leave the folder and contents on OneDrive.
-  2. Enable KFM Group Policy.
+  2. Enable Known Folder Move Group Policy.
 Known folders remain in OneDrive.

 - If folders have been redirected to a location on a local PC:

   1. Disable the Window Folder Redirection Group Policy and make sure to leave the folder and contents at the redirected location.
-  2. Enable KFM Group Policy.
+  2. Enable Known Folder Move Group Policy.
 Known folders move to OneDrive.

 - If folders have been redirected to a network file share: